Jean de Koven: Funeral

 A funeral service was held for De Koven in the West End Funeral Chapel, 200 West 91st Street, in New York City, on December 31, 1937.
-Rabbi I. Mortimer Bloom of Temple Oheb Sholom, performed the ceremony.
+Rabbi I. Mortimer Bloom of Temple Oheb Shalom (257 W 93rd St) performed the ceremony.
 Bloom knew De Koven from her youth and remarked "there was something fine, distinctive, and superior about Jean, even in her childhood."
 She is buried in Mount Carmel Cemetery, Queens, New York.